-The Queensland Government has set a direction that up to 50% of the employees who had been working remotely during the pandemic should return to the workplace.
+The Queensland Government has set a direction that up to 50% of the employees who had been working remotely during the first phase of the pandemic should return to the workplace.
 However, the reality is there is no ‘one-size-fits-all’ approach to working arrangements across our public sector workforce during this time.
 Each Queensland Government agency is complying with relevant health directions from the Chief Health Officer and actioning their workforce-specific, scalable, business continuity plans.
 COVID-safe workplaces have been and remain a priority for all public service employees until the threat of COVID-19 is extinguished.

 In line with latest health advice, and ensuring that current social distancing principles are satisfied, managers are working with staff to enact each agency’s return to the workplaces plan.
 A returning to the workplace guide has been developed to support agencies with this transition.
 For those not involved in critical front-line service delivery, this may mean continuing to work flexibly at least part of their working week, including working from home or staggering start times to manage the number of people in the workplace.

 Employee health, safety and wellbeing is a priority.
 Any employees with concerns about their work arrangements are encouraged to talk to their manager or agency HR representatives to ensure their health and wellbeing concerns are being addressed.

 Agencies and employees are encouraged to keep abreast of the public messaging and announcements from Queensland Health during this period.
 The Department of Housing and Public Works is supporting all agencies to implement arrangements for a COVID-safe working environment.

 Can employees continue to work remotely?